MayaPosch/MQTTCute/README.md

 ## TODO ##

-At this point MQTTCute is still quite barebones.
-Features that are planned for inclusion are:

 * Better and customisable received message formatting and copying.
 * History function and loading of external files for publishing.
 * Save open window state in session files.
 * Encrypt usernames and passwords for MQTT brokers in session files.
-* Etc.

 ## Donate ##

-Developing MQTTCute and its dependencies costs a lot of time and effort.
-If you like the application and find it useful, you can donate any amount over at my personal website: [http://mayaposch.com/donate.php](http://mayaposch.com/donate.php)
+If you like the application and find it useful, you can [donate](http://mayaposch.com/donate.php) any amount.